Try reading this in one breath..

 Winston Churchill’s finest hour speech is a masterclass in structure.
 Probably the most famous speech in the English language it shows the power of going taking an idea to its logical conclusion.

 Two presidents, two inaugural speeches, in the early mid section where the pain problem or situation gets developed.
-Can you guess who did which on?
+Can you guess who did which one?
 Spoiler alert: don’t watch the Video or transcript if you’ve not done the problem.
 What does this tell us about quality as opposed to what we think is quality?

 Stephen Hawking’s book sold more copies than the bible, 9 million copies in forty languages.
 And yet the subject matter is to say the least, quite complex.
 His gift is that he’s trying to help you understand, not to bamboozle you.
 His opening story demonstrates how the entire theme of the book can be summarised and illustrated in a single child like story.